BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization

 \subsection{BERT Model}

-For a specific task, the CSI token is fed into a tailored BERT model to generate beamforming vectors.
-As illustrated in Fig. \ref{BERT:architecture}, the proposed BERT model consists of three modules, i.e., an embedding block, $L$ TEBs, and an output layer.
+For a specific task, the CSI token is fed into a task-tailored BERT model to generate beamforming vectors.
+As illustrated in Fig. \ref{BERT:architecture}, the proposed BERT model consists of three core modules, i.e., an embedding block, $L$ transformer encoder blocks (TEBs), and an output layer.
 The operations and implementation details of each module are described as follows.